department-of-veterans-affairs/veteran-facing-services-tools/README.md

 * With yalc installed, run `npm run test-publish`

-> Copies `package.json` to the `dist/jean-pants` directory and publishes the exported components to the local yalc directory as a `@department-of-veterans-affairs/jean-pants` module.
+> Copies `package.json` to the `dist/formation` directory and publishes the exported components to the local yalc directory as a `@department-of-veterans-affairs/formation` module.

-* In the `vets-website` project, run `yalc link @department-of-veterans-affairs/jean-pants` and subsequently `yalc update`
+* In the `vets-website` project, run `yalc link @department-of-veterans-affairs/formation` and subsequently `yalc update`

-> Installs `jean-pants` to `node_modules` making it available for importing and testing locally.
+> Installs `formation` to `node_modules` making it available for importing and testing locally.

 > See yalc documentation for advanced usage such as automatic updating on publish